nehciyy/OptiRouteX/README.md

 - **`index.js`**: The main JavaScript entry point for the frontend, responsible for initializing the map and setting up interactions with other components.
 - **`location.js`**: Manages the retrieval and formatting of location data from the JSON file, making it accessible to other parts of the application.
 - **`mapSingleton.js`**: Implements a singleton pattern for managing the map instance, ensuring that only one instance of the map exists at any time.
-- **`traffic.js`**: Handles the integration of traffic data into the route calculation, allowing for more accurate and dynamic routing decisions.

 ### `data` Directory